Bulldog (English Bulldog) vs Bull Terrier: Complete Comparison (2026)

 Health and Lifespan Comparison

 Bulldog (English Bulldog) has a typical lifespan of 8-10 years, while Bull Terrier lives approximately 12-13 years.
 Health profiles differ significantly between these dogs.
 Bulldog (English Bulldog) is predisposed to Brachycephalic Obstructive Airway Syndrome (BOAS), Skin Problems, Orthopedic Issues, with associated veterinary costs for monitoring and treatment.
 Bull Terrier faces its own health challenges including Heart Conditions, Kidney Disease, Other Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+The two breeds each carry a similar load of documented health predispositions, but the conditions and management paths differ.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health